Kequc/passage-rpc/README.md

 #### buildMessage (method: string, [params: any]) => Object

 This creates a simple object for consumption by the client.
 It takes the same values as the `notify` method, however does not stringify or send the message.

-You then use this in conjunction with the raw `send` method, to deliver the messages.
+You then use this in conjunction with the raw `send` method to deliver the messages.